ntvsx193/adonis-search/README.md

 # Adonis Lucid Search

-This is repo is a AdonisJs provider for simplicity work with search in adonis-lucid
+This repo is a AdonisJs provider for simplicity work with search in adonis-lucid

 > Work with AdonisJs 4